freddiejbawden/battlemat/README.md

 Battlemats are used in TTRPGs during combat to visualise the position of the players and enemies, others solutions such as Roll20 aim to provide an all-in-one solution with many features creating a learning curve.
 The learning barrier often leaves players feeling overwhelmed, taking away from the enjoyment of the game.
 This project provides a simple alternative which reduces this barrier to play.

-The application uses a custom rendering engine based on a high level off of Unity.
+The application uses a custom game engine based on a high level off of Unity.
 The rendering engine interfaces with React to provide the UI.
 Each client connects to a socket.io and express server written with Typescript to manage the battlemat's state and keep all clients in-sync.

 ## Running